dovecot/documentation/source/admin_manual/error_codes.rst

                      this error occurs, would possibly indicate an issue with the sync (i.e. duplicate message).
-In this case, the migration should be marked as failed and the user flagged for further investigation why the sync was unsuccesful.
+In this case, the migration should be marked as failed and the user flagged for further investigation why the sync was unsuccessful.

 74    EX_IOERR       *Input/Output Error*.